datacamp-content-public/Beginning-Statistics-with-R/chapter1.md

 Dotplots are visual representations of data that enable quick insights into the collection of numbers.
 Dotplots are also called stripcharts.

-In `R`, the `dotplot()` function creates dotplots.
+The `dotplot()` function creates dotplots.

 The mean of a dataset is the sum of all the numbers divided by the number of observations.
 The median is the middle value, or the average of the middle two values.
 The mean and median are ways to describe the center of data using only one number.

-The median is better than the mean when the data is very skewwed.
+The median is better than the mean when the data is very skewed.
 The mean is better than the median when there are very few distinct observations.
 In most situations, the mean is preferred.